 - Permitting someone who is not an Approved Driver to drive a vehicle booked via Turo.

-- Driving a manual transmission car without being expert in the use of clutches and manual transmissions.
+- Driving a manual transmission car without being an expert in the use of clutches and manual transmissions.
 Note: If the drivetrain of a manual transmission car is damaged, the primary guest will be presumed to be at fault and will be held fully liable for repair of any damaged components of the car, as further detailed in our clutch policy.

 - Allowing the vehicle to be pushed or towed by anyone other than an authorized law enforcement or service vehicle.